LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

 -------------------------

 You've successfully created a new repository in GitHub and pushed content to it.
-Now it's time to grab a partner and start collaborating on the same repo.
+Now it's time for you and your partner to start collaborating on the same repo.

-You are going to simulate a radio conversation between a shuttle pilot and mission control.
-You and your partner will alternate tasks, so decide who will be the **Pilot** and who will be the **Control**.
+One of you decided to play the **Pilot**, while the other chose to play the **Control**.

 Even when it is not your turn to complete a task, read and observe what your partner is doing.
 The steps here mimic a real-world collaborative Git workflow.